LuniumLuk/SoftRenderer/README.md

-# Lu Renderer
+# Soft Renderer

-This is a Tiny Renderer on CPU with single-thread built from scratch, designed to rely on minimum dependencies (with standard C library, but written in C++ style).
+This is a Tiny Renderer on CPU with single-thread built from scratch, using OpenGL-like API design.

-:construction: **currently under construction** :construction:

 - Meanwhile, this project also serve as practice while learning the book 'Real-Time Rendering' :book: https://www.realtimerendering.com/